swch/strivve-docs-nextjs/src/pages/integrations/sources/index.md

 | campaign                       | Broader marketing campaigns for card usage, spend growth, or education.
 | other                          | Other method (can be defined in the source_subcategory field).
 For example, a category that is being used that is not listed as a current pre-defined value.
 Context can then be added to the **source_sub_category** (see below).

-One of the pre-defined Category property values must be selected.
+One of the above pre-defined property values must be selected.
 If a value provided does not match, an error will be logged to the web console, and the reporting output will state “unknown” in the specified field.

 ### Source Sub_Category
 Additional Details of **The Why**.
 Custom text to provide any additional context if applicable.